bwestrich/tdd-spock/README.md

 tdd-spock
 =========

-Test Driven Design / Development examples written in Spock
+Test Driven Design / Development examples in Spock

 Test first
   benefit of writing tests first: focus on the external api